 Our hostesses this month, Evelyne of Cheap Ethnic Eatz, and Valerie of a The Chocolate Bunny, chose delicious pate with freshly baked bread as their June Daring Cook’s challenge!
 They’ve provided us with 4 different pate recipes to choose from and are allowing us to go wild with our homemade bread choice.

-One of the keys to all those lovely holes is a wet dough and very little handling of the dough- -more folding with a bench scraper, in lieu of kneading.
+One of the keys to all those lovely holes is a wet dough and very little handling of the dough- -mostly folding with a bench scraper in lieu of kneading.

-Inititially, I was going to go off the beaten path, but then decided to keep things simple, making the tricolor vegetable pate recipe provided, and this awesome pate by the Two Hot Tamales, Susan Feniger and Mary Sue Milliken (Remember them?
-From the days when the Food Network was mostly about real chefs and real cooking, not entertainment 24/7) called Killer Chilied Mushroom and Cashew Pate.
-The great thing is, neither of these pates are cooked (unless you count the sauteeed ‘shrooms, onions and garlic), and both are (would you believe it, on my blog?) vegetarian!
-Also, the mushroom-cashew pate looks like liver pate (translation – molded dog food), but it tastes so bleepin’ good, you must try it!
-(I say that a lot, don’t I?).
+Initially, I was going to go off the beaten path, but then decided to keep things simple, making the tricolor vegetable pate recipe provided, and this awesome pate from Susan Feniger and Mary Sue Milliken (Remember them from Too Hot Tamales in the early days of The Food Network?) called Killer Chilied Mushroom and Cashew Pate.
+The great thing is, neither of these pates are cooked (unless you count the sauteeed mushrooms, onions and garlic), and both are vegetarian!
+Also, the mushroom-cashew pate looks like liver pate (translation – molded dog food), but not enough to deter those who steer clear of anything that even remotely resembles liver.

 Regarding the bread, the really fun part for me, I made Craig Ponsford’s Ciabatta, which I covered back in 2008.
 In lieu of the traditional Ciabatta shape, I ended up forming all of the dough into one large, torpedo loaf, slashed down the middle prior to baking in my steam filled oven.
 It turned out lovely and delicious with a beautiful ‘holey’ crumb, but ginormous in comparison to my miniature pates.
 Well, that’s what bread knives are for, right?
-That said, they weren’t going to be pretty, perfect slices, like a baguette would have given me.
-Actually, who cares?
-Why do I get so anal over these things?
-Repeat, I am not a food stylist, I am not a food stylist.
+They weren’t going to be pretty, perfect slices, like a baguette would have given me, but no big deal.
+Why am I so anal about these things?
+Maybe because I suck at food styling. *sigh*

 With that said, I served the chilied mushroom-cashew pate with the bread and blue corn tortilla chips.
 The reason for the chips?
 So people would eat it!
-It’s weird, everyone loved the ingredients that went into these pates, but didn’t flip over the ingredients being ground into a paste like spread then molded.
+It’s befuddling how everyone loved the ingredients that went into these pates, but didn’t flip over the ingredients being ground into a paste-like spread then molded.
 I don’t.get.it.
-The combined ingredients, pre- food processed/mashed/pulverized –whatever, they gladly would have eaten, but once molded into a smooth, pretty mini loaf, it suddenly wasn’t as appetizing.
-WTF?
-The tortilla chips provided a vessel which said “Dip me into this mushroomy-nutty MEXICAN DIP”, yep, that’s what it is..NOT PATE, a MEXICAN DIP!
-Once the tricolor veggie pate was spread on the bread..it was bread with spread, NOT PATE, just BREAD WITH SPREAD.
-Once again, I just don’t get it.
-I think it’s a texture thing and some see it as something akin to pureeing a steak in a blender when the golden years come knocking on our toothless mouths and sensitive stomachs.
+The combined ingredients, pre- food processed/mashed/pulverized –whatever, they gladly would have eaten, but once molded into a smooth, pretty mini loaf, it suddenly wasn’t as appealing.